Fork me on GitHub

 The options argument may contain the following keys:

-1. timeout: a timeout in miliseconds which should be imposed on the request.
+1. timeout: a timeout in milliseconds which should be imposed on the request.
 The httpAPICall implementation is required to implement support for imposing timeouts on HTTP API requests.

 2. body: payload to include as body of the outgoing HTTP request.
 The httpAPICall must encode it in the 'wire format' (JSON).